CanningRoad/canningroad.github.io/_activities/foodbank.md

 ## What's it like?

-You can come to the foodbank and either grab the parcel, or maybe stay for a cup of tea or coffee...
+You can come to the foodbank and just pick up your food parcel, or maybe stay for a cup of tea or coffee...

 ### If you have time for a cuppa: